Imperial New Delhi

 The 'fastest turnaround in the hotel industry'

 My personal Imperial saga had started about 1988.
 Back in those days, I remember the hotel being a dark and almost dilapidated site, but buzzing with business.
 It was the kind of place where backpackers mingled with business travellers.
 A shaky Ambassador taxi transported me from the airport to the city.
 Nobody was there to greet me at the hotel.
-For the hotel staff, we, the guests, these strange little creatures of foreign origin, were just a tiny distraction in their daily routine of watching the time pass between always far too early in the morning and the moment they went home.
+For the hotel staff, we, the guests, these strange little creatures of foreign origin, were just a tiny distraction in their daily routine of watching the time pass between – always far too early – in the morning and the moment they went home (or the moment when we were finaly gone).

 Two decades is a long time, however.
 When I came back to The Imperial, a member of the front office staff welcomed me at the airport terminal; cooling towels were handed out before the new Mercedes-S class took off.